khizraghaffarkk/Azure-DevOps-CI-CD-Pipeline-Project-with-SonarQube-and-AKS/README.md

 ### Step 1: Set Up SonarQube for Code Quality Analysis

-1. **Run SonarQube Docker Image:** To check code quality, we’ll use a Docker image of SonarQube with a community branch plugin.
+1. **Run SonarQube Docker Image:** To check code quality, I have used a Docker image of SonarQube with a community branch plugin.
 Run the following command:
    ```bash
    docker run -d --name sonar -p 9000:9000 mc1arke/sonarqube-with-community-branch-plugin
    ```